pineapplemachine/sorted-array-type-js/readme.md

-sortedArray.shift(); // Remove and return the first element in the array. sortedArray.slice(); // Get a slice as another SortedArray. sortedArray.some(); // True if any element matches a predicate. sortedArray.sort(); // Re-sort and update the array with a different comparator. sortedArray.splice(); // Remove and/or insert elements in the array. [!] sortedArray.toLocaleString(); // Get a localized string representation. sortedArray.toString(); // Get a string representation of the array. sortedArray.unshift(); // Prepend a value to the beginning of the array. [!] sortedArray.values(); // Returns an iterator of values in the array.
+sortedArray.shift(); // Remove and return the first element in the array. sortedArray.slice(); // Get a slice as another SortedArray. sortedArray.some(); // True if any element matches a predicate. sortedArray.sort(); // Re-sort and update the array with a new comparator. sortedArray.splice(); // Remove and/or insert elements in the array. [!] sortedArray.toLocaleString(); // Get a localized string representation. sortedArray.toString(); // Get a string representation of the array. sortedArray.unshift(); // Prepend value to the beginning of the array. [!] sortedArray.values(); // Returns an iterator of values in the array.
 ```